-A critical skill that neuropsychologists bring to the assessment process is breaking down learning problems into their component parts.
+Neuropsychologists break down learning problems in adolescents into their component parts.
 For example, perhaps a child struggles to follow directions, and that reveals itself during testing.
-A neuropsychologist will go to another level of testing to evaluate which of the following this problem stems from:
+A neuropsychologist will go to a deeper level of testing to evaluate the root cause.
+For example:

 Here’s how Ann Helmus, a licensed psychologist, practicing neuropsychologist, and the founder of Neuropsychology & Education Services for Children & Adolescents (NESCA), explains how the in-depth nature of neuropsychological testing can help identify underlying problems children may be having:

 “A quality comprehensive assessment can sort out between these possibilities by interpreting the test results in the context of the child’s history and through close attention to how the child performs on each test.
 For example, does the child misread the word because he/she is being hasty—sees the word ‘party’ and immediately says ‘pretty—or is the child painstakingly trying to sound out the word and clearly doesn’t know rules of phonics?
 Impulsively responding to target words would be more typical of a child with ADHD, while poor phonetic decoding skills would lead one to pursue more vigorously the possibility that the child has a learning disability.“

 So does your child truly need neuropsychological testing, or are you over-amplifying the situation in your own mind?
 That’s the question so many parents grapple with.

 Seligsohn says the way way to make the decision is “to ask the question: is there a persistent problem?
 Is your child not learning as well?
 Not getting good grades?
 Is the teacher making comments about attention or behavior?
 Is your child overly shy or aggressive?”